 I live in the Pacific Northwest surrounded by mountains and the community I’ve known since childhood.
-I moved back somewhat recently, after living all over for one reason or another.
-College, work, marriage, graduate school, ministry, and other adventures led me to Moscow (ID), Philadelphia, Boston, Paris, Zurich, Worcester, Cape Cod, Portland, Spokane, Tampa and Palm Harbor.
-When the chance arose, my husband and I leaped to live closer to family and the outdoors we love.
+I moved back, a few years ago, after living all over for one reason or another.
+College, work, graduate school, ministry, and other adventures led me to Moscow (ID), Philadelphia, Boston, Paris, Zurich, Worcester, Cape Cod, Portland, Spokane, Tampa and Palm Harbor.
+When the chance arose, I leaped to live closer to family and the outdoors I love.

 Down a hill, beside a creek, sits the farmhouse where I grew up.
 A little farther up the road is a clearing where some neighborhood kids and I once built a park.
 An old tire, strung over a tree branch, inspired me to organize the project.
 Scraps of lumber from my father’s workshop became a seesaw.
 We attached a discarded garage door to a fallen tree to make a slide.
 Opening day coincided with Easter weekend.
 So it made sense, when I was eight, to hop a quarter mile in a bunny costume to the event.
 I’d do anything for the younger kids still to believe in the Easter Bunny.

 To this day, I love re-purposing things.
 But my devotion to the Easter Bunny has evolved into a deep love for Jesus.
 I’d do about anything for others to know him.
 It’s my passion to build communities that flourish no matter where I live.